alexa/alexa-skills-kit-sdk-for-java/docs/en/Managing-In-Skill-Purchases.rst

   in-skill products and as ENTITLED or NOT_ENTITLED to filter the response on entitlement status.
 | ``productType`` can be provided as ``null`` to retrieve in-skill
-  products of all types or as ENTITLEMENT or SUBSCRIPTION to filter by product type.
+  products of all types or as ENTITLEMENT, CONSUMABLE or SUBSCRIPTION to filter by product type.
 | ``nextToken`` is required for paginated queries. ``maxResults`` allows
   skills to control records retrieved per API call.
 The default page size is 100 records.